 You won’t be able to run your business for very long without sound knowledge of your finances.

-Anyone who is self-employed needs to file a yearly Self Assessment.
-This is used to declare your earnings and other income to HMRC and calculate how much you’ll need to pay in National Insurance and Income Tax.
-In order to do this effectively, and for things like filing early (which has many benefits), your bookkeeping must be organised.
+Anyone who is self-employed needs to file a Self Assessment tax return every year.
+This is used to declare your earnings from employment and other income to HMRC and calculate how much you’ll need to pay in National Insurance and Income Tax.
+In order to do this effectively, and for things like filing your return early (which has many benefits), your bookkeeping must be organised.

 Even if you have an accountant, they’ll still need you to keep on top of your bookkeeping such as getting your invoices out and recording your expenses, as they simply can’t do their job without knowing your income and outgoings.

-Some accountants will need you to record everything using online accounting software (or Microsoft Excel if they’re old-fashioned), others will take care of your bookkeeping for you (at Crunch we can do either).
+Some accountants will need you to record everything using online accounting software (or Microsoft Excel if they’re old-fashioned), others will take care of your bookkeeping for you (at Crunch we can do both).

 When your bookkeeping is in good shape, your accountant can help you with things like making tax-efficient decisions such as how much to pay yourself, what business structure is right for you and whether you should register for VAT.

 It’s also worth remembering that if you dream of expanding your business, you’ll need to be able to prove its profitability to investors, new partners, and banks.
 Good bookkeeping practices can help you with this.

-Finally, the government is implementing the first stage of its ‘Making Tax Digital’ agenda from April 2019.
-This means you will need to submit information about the VAT you pay and collect to HMRC digitally and in real time using “MTD compatible” software such as Crunch.
+The government implemented the first stage of its ‘Making Tax Digital’ regime in April 2019.
+This means you must submit information about the VAT your business pays and collects to HMRC digitally using “MTD compatible” software such as Crunch.